makersacademy/chitter-challenge/README.md

 As a Maker
 So that I can post messages on Chitter as me
 I want to sign up for Chitter
+Acceptance Criteria
+Sign up page exists with form
+Database to save user information - email, password, username, name password saved with salt a new instance of a user is created and stored into database via form confirm sign out
+Cannot sign up twice with same username or email

 As a Maker
 So that I can post messages on Chitter as me
 I want to log in to Chitter
+Acceptance Criteria
+A page to login into exists with form
+Able to login with email/username and password
+Does not login if username/email and password is incorrect confirmation that logged in

 As a Maker
 So that I can avoid others posting messages on Chitter as me I want to log out of Chitter
+Acceptance Criteria
+log out button exists
+clicking log out button should redirect you should no longer display user info on page

 As a Maker
 So that I can let people know what I am doing
 I want to post a message (peep) to chitter
+Acceptance Criteria
+a form on a page exists to post a message the form saves to a database new message appears in feed the message is linked to the logged in user can only peep if logged in

 As a maker
 So that I can see what others are saying
-I want to see all peeps in reverse chronological order
+I want to see all peeps in reverse chronological order Acceptance Criteria
+Messages are displayed in reverse chronilogical order can see peepss if not logged in

 As a maker
 So that I can better appreciate the context of a peep I want to see the time at which it was made
+Acceptance Criteria
+Time stamp saved in database
+Time stamps are displayed with message
+Time stamp should not be able to be changed

 ```

 Notes on functionality: